FTC asks Family Dollar for more information on Dollar General bid

-Dollar-store operator Family Dollar Inc FDO.N said it received a request for additional information from the Federal Trade Commission related to Dollar General Corp's (DG.N) hostile takeover attempt.
+Oct 10 Dollar-store operator Family Dollar Inc said it received a request for additional information from the Federal Trade Commission related to Dollar General Corp's hostile takeover attempt.

 The requests will effectively extend the waiting period imposed under the anti-trust act to 30 days after the companies provide the information the FTC has asked for.